SilentPick/REdOne/README.md

         "status":{{active | used | expired}}
     }

-## Membership & Payment
+## Membership, Packages & Payment
-This section guides you through adverts' premium, addons creation and payment.
+This section guides you through adverts' packages, addons creation and payment.
 Further it explains about the membership creation and membership related payment flow.

+### Membership
+This refers to shop users only.
+Shop users can exist only with a membership.
-#### Create Premium Types
+#### Create Membership Type
     Access : Content Admin, System Admin
 >
-    POST : /premium
+    POST : /membership
     Content-Type : application/json
     Request :
     {
+    	"numberOfMonth":9,
+    	"membershipCost":8,
+    	"membershipType":"ANNUAL"
+    }

+ #### Update Membership Type

+	 Access : Content Admin, System Admin
+>
+	PUT : /membership
+	Content-Type : application/json
+	Request :
+	{
+		"numberOfMonth":9,
+    	"membershipCost":8,
+    	"membershipType":"ANNUAL"
+	}

+#### Delete Membership Type

+### Packages
+This refers to upgrade option for adverts.
+Anyone can upgrade their adverts with one of the available package.
+A variation of this is called Addon.
+The addon allows anyone to choose specific feature to be upgraded on the advert and upgrade it.

+#### Create Package
+    Access : Content Admin, System Admin
+>
+    POST : /package
+    Content-Type : application/json
+    Request :
+    {
 	  "packageName":"GOLD",
-      "packageDescription":"This offers.....",
-      "premiumCost":"15.00"
+	  "packageDescription":"Golden type adverts",
+	  "premiumCost":"15.00",
+	  "isActive" : true,
+	  "packageOrder" : 2,
+	  "validDays" : 5
 	}
+   `validDays` : It refers to the number of days the given package promoted `isActive` : Only active packages are displayed for the user to select.
+The system keep inactive packages to support for the historical advert packages

-#### Associate Main Image and Icon for Premium Type
+#### Associate Main Image and Icon for Package Type
     Access : Content Admin, System Admin
 >
-    POST : /premium/upload
+    POST : /package/upload
     Content-Type : form-data
     Request :
-        id : {{premiumTypeId}}
+        id : {{packageTypeId}}
         packageImage : {{file path for main image}}
         packageIcon : {{file path for icon}}